Chapter 15: The Voice

 will always send a shiver up our spines.
 On this particular ride,

-however, their rhythmic beats were joined by that other strangely
+however, their rhythmic beats were joined by another strangely euphoric

-euphoric sound played only in my head.
-It was that song "Hey Mr.
+sound, played only in my head.
+It was that song "Hey Mr. Tambourine Man"

-I was well on my way to losing my "freaking" mind.
+was absolutely sure that I was well on my way to losing my "ever-loving”

 As we neared the LZ, I snapped back to reality.
 For some reason,